Review: Jawbone UP3 – update adds Passive Heart Rate and automatic sleep tracking

-The Jawbone UP3 was originally ment to go on sale last winter, but problems during manufacturing led to months of delays and ultimately the UP3 was downgraded to water-resistant as opposed to waterproof.
+The Jawbone UP3 was originally meant to go on sale last winter, but problems during manufacturing led to months of delays and ultimately the UP3 was downgraded to water-resistant as opposed to waterproof.
 The device was also released with a limited set of features which were enhanced in a recent firmware update.

 The UP3 is a smart activity tracker with advanced sleep tracking.
 The device measures your steps and resting heart rate and estimates calories burned.
 With the recent firmware update, the UP3 is able to track your heart-rate periodically throughout the day – and it now automatically recognises when you fall asleep.